 What is the use of data structure ?

 Data structure introduction refers to a scheme for organizing data, or in other words it is an arrangement of data in computer’s memory in such a way that it could make the data quickly available to the processor for required calculations.

 What is the concept of Data Structures ?

 A data structure should be seen as a logical concept that must address two fundamental concerns.

 2. what operations will be performed on it.

 Data structure is a scheme for data organization so the functional definition of a data structure should be independent of its implementation.
 The functional definition of a data structure is known as ADT (Abstract Data Type) which is independent of implementation.

-How does organisation of data affects the performance ?
+How does the organisation of data affect the performance ?